Fudge-Topped Orange Cookies

 - 1/2 teaspoon vanilla extract

 - In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the egg, egg yolks, orange peel and extract.
+Beat in the egg, egg yolks, orange zest and extract.
 Combine the flour, ginger and baking soda; gradually add to creamed mixture and mix well.

 - Drop by rounded tablespoonfuls 2 in. apart onto ungreased baking sheets.
 Bake at 300° for 20-22 minutes or until golden brown.
 Remove to wire racks to cool.

 - In a large saucepan, combine the marshmallow creme, sugar, milk, butter and salt.
 Bring to a rolling boil over medium heat; boil for 5 minutes, stirring constantly.
 Remove from the heat.
 Add chocolate chips and vanilla; stir until chips are melted.
 Spread over tops of cookies.
-Yield: 2 dozen.